toogooda/USB_Flash_Drive_Arduino_CH376/README.md

 Can rename a file.

-Can change File Create Date.
+Can change/set/read File Create Date.

-Can change File Modifed Date.
+Can change/set/read File Modifed Date.

 Can read from any starting point in a file and return x characters.